You are having a performance problem with the IBM Business Process Manager products.

 - Use Mozilla FireFox and the Firebug plugin.
 After installing Firebug, add the NetExport plugin to allow exports of the network traffic traces.

 - If you are unable to use FireFox, then an alternative HTTP trace is needed that shows all the files that have been downloaded and how long it takes.
-The Information Technology staff at your company might have tools to monitor speeds of web pages.
+The Information Technology staff at your company might have tools to monitor the speed of web pages.

 - The server_name variable is your AppTarget server that hosts the DefaultApplication.ear application.